 The key benefits realized by the successful application of the BCG Matrix provide:

-- Objective analysis not subject to interpretation.
+- The objective analysis not subject to interpretation.

 - Timely and appropriate strategic decision-making.